 This course introduces and focuses on various theories and methods of premarital and marriage counseling.
-Students will consider the biblical foundations for marriage, common problems faced by couples in marriage, and techniques for effective marital and premarital counseling.
-This course is a prerequisite to Practicum I (MFPSY 5541).
+Students will consider the biblical foundation for marriage, common problems faced by couples in marriage, principles of systems relationships, and techniques for effective pre-engagement, pre-marital, and marriage counseling.
+This course is a prerequisite to Practicum I (MFPSY5541).